 A general reference on event history combined with LC analysis is Vermunt (1997), Log-linear event history analysis.
 Sage Publications.

-Latent GOLD® is a Windows program but we have had reports that the emulation software Wine has allowed users to run Latent GOLD on Mac OS X machines.
-It can be installed via macports: https://www.winehq.org/, or you can use http://sourceforge.net/projects/darwine/.
-Then there should be an Application you can open.
+Latent GOLD® is a Windows program but we have had anecdotal reports that the emulation software Wine and other virtual machine software have allowed users to run Latent GOLD on Macintosh machines.

 Please note that we only support the installation process of Latent GOLD® on a Windows machine.

 LC clustering is model-based in contrast to traditional approaches that are based on ad-hoc distance measures.
 The general probability model underlying LC clustering more readily accommodates reality by allowing for unequal variances in each cluster, use of variables with mixed scale types, and formal statistical procedures for determining the number of clusters, among many other improvements.
 For a detailed comparison showing how LC cluster outperforms SPSS K-means clustering and SAS FASTCLUS procedures, see Magidson and Vermunt (2002) and Kent, Jensen, and Kongsted (2014).

 Cases are assigned to the latent class having the highest posterior membership probability.
 Covariates can be added to the model for improved description and prediction of the latent classes.

 No, imputation is not necessary.
 Classification with missing values works exactly the same as classification without missing values.
 It is simply based on the variables that are observed for the case concerned.
 There is no imputation of missing values for indicators.
 One of the nice things about LC analysis is that imputation is not necessary.

 In the User's Guide, we give the general form of the density with missing values.
 The crucial thing is the delta, which is 0 if an indicator is missing.
 If that occurs the term cancels (it is equal to 1 irrespective of the value of y).